pulumi/docs/content/blog/creating-a-python-aws-application-using-flask-and-redis/index.md

     vpc_id=app_vpc)
 ```

-A gateway and routing table are needed to allow the VPC to communicate with the greater internet.
+A gateway and routing table are needed to allow the VPC to communicate with the Internet.
-Once created, we declare that the routing table is associated with our VPC.
+Once created, we associate the routing table with our VPC.

 ```python
 app_gateway = aws.ec2.InternetGateway("app-gateway",